epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/setup_k8s.rst.txt

 Kubernetes 'cluster' containing a single server and ready to deploy EPICS IOCs.

+If you already have the use of an on premise Kubernetes cluster then you can skip this section and go straight to `./create_beamline`.
+Cloud services may not be appropriate because you need to run your IOCs with network=host to allow channel access routing.

-It has been tested on the following:
+These instructions have been tested on the following:

 ========================== ============================================
 Ubuntu 20.10               any modern linux distro should also work